vesalaia/Image_similarity/README.md

 # Image similarity for the 18th-century illustrations
+## Ari Vesalainen

 ## Introduction